ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

  all challenges.

 - "token-key", which contains a base64url encoding of the public key for use with the issuance protocol indicated by the challenge.
+The encoding of the public key is determined by the token type; see {{token-types}}.
 Since the length of the key is not fixed, the base64url value MUST include padding.
 As an Authentication Parameter (`auth-param` from {{!RFC9110, Section 11.2}}), the value can be either a token or a quoted-string, and might be required to be a quoted-string if the base64url string includes "=" characters.
 This parameter